lukemunsch/promo-sales-review/README.md

 This is a system designed to review the promotional sales during the month.
 It is designed to be manager review only and will require a password to be put in correctly to activate the promo sales review system.
 Once the password is in, the first step is to retrieve the information from the input spreadsheet.

+The App will complete a series of calculations on the data and produce results that are displayed in the terminal;
+- Total sales, values and average per sale,
+- Most popular item, and
+- Advisor with most sales.

 The system has evolved a couple of times; due to terminal size and dimensions, I have made further adjustments and required a method of shortening what was displayed in the terminal window;
-- There is now a menu set up that allows the user to break down the information into choices that can be reviewed as many times and in any order.
+- There is now a menu set up that allows the user to break down the information into choices that can be reviewed as many times and in any order, or to exit the terminal.
 - It also gives the user an option to exit the terminal function at any point - either by choosing the exit option or by choosing not to continue with the program after viewing a section.

 ## User Stories